spranjal3301/spranjal3301/README.md

 <p align="left"> I'm a Software Developer and tech enthusiast passionate about building cool projects!</p>

-A lot of my repositories are client work or private projects that can't be published publicly, you can read more about them on [my portfolio](https://pranjalonline.vercel.app/)
+A lot of my repositories that can't be published publicly, you can read more about them on [my portfolio](https://pranjalonline.vercel.app/)

 - 🔭 I’m currently working on a personal AI assistant called GAIA → [heygaia.io](https://heygaia.io)
 - 👨‍💻 Check out my Portfolio! [pranjal.online](https://pranjalonline.vercel.app/).